Economic Business Relief Resources

 info@longfellowbusinessassociation.org.

-Minneapolis Foundation: Economic Response Fund
+Minneapolis Foundation: Economic Response Fund - CLOSED 3/4

 The Minneapolis Foundation has launched emergency economic response grants to support businesses experiencing material disruption.